Skip to Content

 1. Use a non-production repository.

-3. Use one provider.
+3. Use one provider path.

 4. Use explicit allowed commands.